LegendaryLinux/arch76-oryxpro5/README.md

 (like me), fifteen seconds isn't all that bad considering the amount of trouble necessary to get Arch working on this system.

-* I have not yet tested an external display, but I presume it will work because the Intel GPU driver is well supported, and Xorg is pretty good at handling multiple displays these days.
-I don't expect the Nvidia card to interfere with this operation, as it is powered off when not activated by `optirun`.
+* I have not yet tested an external display, but my understanding is it will only function if the Nvidia GPU renders the output.
+This should not be a problem in discrete-graphics mode, but hybrid-graphics mode may get a bit dicey.

+* If you decide to try hybrid-graphics mode and decide you want to switch to discrete-graphics mode later, all you need to do is uninstall `bumblebee` and reboot.
+If you then decide you want it back, simply reinstall `bumblebee`.
+This also passes for a method of switching between high and low power modes, as hybrid-graphics mode uses less power.

+* I have been looking into PRIME rendering as a better implementation of hybrid-graphics mode.
+At the moment, it doesn't work quite right.
+If the `nvidia` module is loaded, the system behaves as though it is in discrete-graphics mode.
+If the `nouveau` module is loaded, hybrid-graphics mode works until you invoke the Nvidia GPU, at which point the system locks up.